 A plus-minus grading system will be used.
 In the past, all students who have achieved a percentage of 50% or higher on exams have earned at least a B- grade, and all who have achieved a percentage of 75% or higher on exams have earned at least an A- grade.
+Scores on homeworks and exams will be entered into a gradebook on the course ICON site, which you can log into using your Hawk ID and password.

-Course Objectives
+Course Learning Objectives

-- 1. To provide a rigorous presentation of the theory underlying statistical applications of linear models (regression, ANOVA, BLUE, multiple comparisons, BLUP, variance component estimation, etc.). - 2.
-To equip the Ph.D. student in Statistics (or related fields) to read journal articles and begin thesis research, possibly on some topic that overlaps with linear models.
+- 1. To acquire a rigorous understanding of the theory underlying statistical applications of linear models (regression, ANOVA, BLUE, multiple comparisons, BLUP, variance component estimation, etc.). - 2.
+To become equipped to read journal articles and begin thesis research, possibly on some topic that overlaps with linear models.